vss2sn/path_planning/README.md

 ##### Consider: #####
 1. Adding namespace to each header file.
-2. Inheriting node class into each file that requires a modified node (such as A* with heuristic cost etc).
+2. Inheriting node class into each file that requires a modified node (such as A* with heuristic cost, etc).

 ##### Notes to build and run: #####
-1. If you want to run each algorithm independently, set BUILD_INDIVIDUAL to ON (Executables created: "dijkstra", "a_star", etc).
-If you want to run all of them on the same grid, set it to OFF (Executable created: "main").
+1. If you want to run each algorithm independently, set BUILD_INDIVIDUAL to ON (Executables created: `dijkstra`, `a_star`, etc).
+If you want to run all of them on the same grid, set it to OFF (Executable created: `main`).
 2. If you want to run tests, set BUILD_INDIVIDUAL to OFF and TEST to ON.
 3. To specify your own grid, set n to number of rows, created the 2D array, setting 1 for obstacles and 0 elsewhere, and comment out the MakeGrid function.